simonmaeldev/docker-next-v0dev-fastapi-template/README.md

 # Scalable Web Application Template

-This project provides a scalable template for a web application using Vue.js, FastAPI, and Nginx, all containerized with Docker.
+This project provides a scalable template for a web application using Next.js, FastAPI, and Nginx, all containerized with Docker.
+It is though to use v0.dev to create components.

 ## Components

-- Frontend: React served by Nginx
+- Frontend: Next.js served by Nginx
 - Backend: FastAPI with Uvicorn
 - Reverse Proxy: Nginx
 - Microservices: Example 'pong' service